Gene Bailey, DVM, DABVP

 Lindsay Warner, DVM

-Dr. Lindsay Warner is a partner and veterinarian at Animal Hospital of Peak Plaza.
+Dr. Lindsay Warner is a veterinarian at Animal Hospital of Peak Plaza.
 She grew up in the Triangle, earned her bachelor’s degree from Duke University, and graduated with her Doctorate of Veterinary Medicine from North Carolina State University in 2010.
 From an early age, Dr. Warner’s understanding of and respect for animals was apparent as she spent time on her relatives’ dairy farms, worked on horse farms, and took care of her family’s and friends’ pets.
 Upon graduation from veterinary school, she worked for two years as a small animal practitioner in Mebane, NC.

 Outside of work, Dr. Warner enjoys spending time with her dog, cat, chickens, and bees (she is a certified beekeeper), as well as gardening and watching ACC sports.